-The handout, Your Child’s Weight: Helping without Harming, summarizes a division-of-responsibility-based child weight intervention.
+The handout, Your Child’s Weight: Helping without Harming, summarizes division-of-responsibility-based child weight intervention.
 It is also available in Spanish.

 Obesity intervention doesn’t work

 Even if you are able to launch ambitious, multidisciplinary, behavioral and even family-based approaches, that data shows that you can expect to produce only “small and highly variable” weight loss.
 According to the 2016 US Preventive Services Task Force review,1 behavioral interventions of 26 hours or more produce weight losses of roughly 0.2 zBMI.
 For policy makers and consensus-arrivers, child obesity prevention is about eating the right food and avoiding the wrong food, with a bit of “restrict portion size” and “move more” thrown in.
 These recommendations are all theoretical.
-There is no evidence that getting kids to eat the “right” food and not eat the “wrong” food works.
-Moreover, fewer than 10% of adults can follow this drab and negative advice for themselves, let alone for their children, and they feel bad about it.
+There is no evidence that getting kids to eat the “right” food and not eat the “wrong” food slims them down.
+Moreover, fewer than half of adults can follow this drab and negative advice for themselves, let alone for their children, and they feel bad about it.
 Here is the advice and where it comes from:

 - Limit sugar-sweetened beverages.1,2,3,4,5